EricWiener/ai-notes/content/AI-Notes/Attention/Attention.md

 ### [[RNN, LSTM, Captioning|RNN]]: works on Ordered Sequences
 - Good at handling long sequences.
 The final output state can summarize the entire sequence.
 - However, you can't ==parallelize them==.
 The hidden states are computed sequentially.
 You can't use GPUs to accelerate this very well.
+- They also suffer from vanishing gradients.
 <!--SR:!2029-05-30,2068,355-->

 ### 1D [[Convolutional Neural Networks|CONV layer]]: works on Multidimensional Grids
 - Note these refer to a single 1 dimensional sliding [[Convolutional Neural Networks|CONV layer]] (not a [[Pointwise Convolution|1x1 Conv]]).
 - Bad at long sequences.
 You need to ==stack== many CONV layers in order to get a receptive field that sees the whole sequence.
-- Highly parallel: each output can be computed in parallel.
+- Highly parallel during training: each output can be computed in parallel.
 <!--SR:!2024-02-27,561,332-->

 ### Self-Attention: works on Sets of Vectors
 - Good at ==long sequences==: after one self-attention layer, each output will depend on each input.
 The **path length is reduced significantly between long-range dependencies**.
 - Highly parallel.
 Each output can be computed in parallel (during training).
 - Computationally faster than recurrent layers (when sequence length < representation dimensionality).
 For handling sequences, it is faster than regular [[Convolutional Neural Networks|CONV layer]] and self-attention + point-wise feed-forward layer has same complexity as [[Depthwise Separable Kernels]] (this is only applicable to sequences - a single CONV layer is faster than a single attention layer).
-- Yields more interable results: can visualize results.
+- Yields more interpretable results: can visualize results.
 - Con: Very memory intensive (need a key, value, and query weight matrices + input embedding, positional encoding, and 1x1 conv + the intermediate values).
 <!--SR:!2027-03-06,1406,339-->

-If you want to process sequences with NN, you usually do this with self-attention.
-Need to build a new primitive block type called the [[Transformer]].

 # [[Attention for Vision]]